Chaos in Kyiv as escape routes close

 Her plans would change, though.
 A day after arriving, having watched the innumerable videos of other Ukrainian citizens joining civil defence brigades or preparing supplies, she decided to stay in Ukraine.
 “I can go to Poland later,” she says.
 “I’m going to make Molotov cocktails here [in Lviv] now, like everyone else is doing.”

 There are now indications that Lviv, too, may not be safe forever.
 The past two days, air raid sirens have sounded in the evening, warning of missile attacks that have yet to come.
-Belarus, too, is gearing up to enter the war on Russia’s side, with huge columns of Belarusian troops spotted on the country’s southwest border with Ukraine, about 200km north of Lviv.
+Belarus, too, is gearing up to enter the war on Russia’s side, with huge columns of Belarusian troops spotted on the country’s south-west border with Ukraine, about 200 km north of Lviv.

 For now, though, western Ukraine remains a safe haven.
 For those still in Kyiv, meanwhile, they may have a lot of war still to see.